-(A) applied for funding from any federal, state, or local agency to correct the system's violations, and
+(A) applied for funding from any federal, state, or local agency to correct the system's violations; and

-- (B) demonstrated to the State Board that centralized treatment for achieving compliance is not immediately economically feasible, as defined in section 64418.1; - (3) the public water system has applied for a permit or permit amendment to use POUs.
-The duration of the permit or permit amendment issued will be in accordance with Health and Safety Code section 116552; - (4) for a community water system, following a public hearing, the State Board determines pursuant to section 64418.6 that there is no substantial community opposition; - (5) the public water system has a State Board-approved: - (A) POU Treatment Strategy, as defined in section 64418.3, - (B) POU Operations and Maintenance Program, as defined in section 64418.4, and - (C) POU Monitoring Program, as defined in section 64418.5; and - (6) the public water system ensures that each building and each dwelling unit connected to the public water system has a POU installed pursuant to this Article. - (b) With State Board approval and without having to meet the requirement of paragraph (a)(6), a public water system may utilize POUs in lieu of centralized treatment for the purpose of reducing contaminant levels, other than microbial contaminants, volatile organic chemicals, or radon, to levels at or below one or more of the maximum contaminant levels or action levels in this Title, in the water it supplies to some or all of the persons it serves, but the public water system will not be deemed in compliance without meeting the requirement of paragraph (a)(6).
+(B) demonstrated to the State Board that centralized treatment for achieving compliance is not immediately economically feasible;

+(3) the public water system has applied for a permit or permit amendment to use POUs.
+The duration of the permit or permit amendment issued will be in accordance with Health and Safety Code section 116552;

+(4) for a community water system, following a public hearing, the State Board determines pursuant to section 64418.6 that there is no substantial community opposition;

+(5) the public water system has a State Board-approved:

+(A) POU Treatment Strategy,

+(B) POU Operations and Maintenance Program, and

+(C) POU Monitoring Program; and

+(6) the public water system ensures that each building and each dwelling unit connected to the public water system has a POU installed pursuant to this Article.

+(b) With State Board approval and without having to meet the requirement of subsection (a)(6), a public water system may utilize POUs in lieu of centralized treatment for the purpose of reducing contaminants, other than microbial contaminants, volatile organic chemicals, or radon, to levels at or below one or more of the maximum contaminant levels or action levels in this Title, in the water it supplies to some or all of the persons it serves, but the public water system will not be deemed in compliance without meeting the requirement of subsection (a)(6).
 A public water system's application for a permit to utilize POUs pursuant to this subsection may include a request that one or more of the requirements of this article be amended or eliminated to address the public water system's specific utilization, and such request may be granted or denied by the State Board.

-- (c) Funding for centralized treatment is available when funding for centralized treatment, from any source, is received by, or otherwise placed under control of, the public water system. - (d) As used in this article, the estimated cost for both centralized treatment and POU treatment shall be the complete life cycle cost for a similar period of time.
+(c) Funding for centralized treatment is available when funding for centralized treatment, from any source, is received by, or otherwise placed under control of, the public water system.

+(d) As used in this article, the estimated cost for both centralized treatment and POU treatment shall be the complete life cycle cost for a similar period of time.